yiisoft/db/docs/en/di-connection-with-profiler.md

-## Create Connection with di container and Profiler
+## Create connection with di container and profiler

 [Yii Db](https://github.com/yiisoft/db) used [Yii Profiler](https://github.com/yiisoft/profiler), a tool for collecting and analyzing database queries.
 This can be useful for debugging and optimizing database performance.